When To Use Average Vs Median

 Q: What is the main difference between average and median?

 A: The average (mean) is the sum of all values divided by the number of values, while the median is the middle value when the data is ordered.
-The average is sensitive to outliers, while the median is robust.
+The average is sensitive to outliers, while the median is solid.

 Q: When should I use the median instead of the average?